DigijEth/Lux.Ai/README.md

 # Lux.Ai
 Lux bot is designed to help end the dependence on Microsoft.
+This our Phase 2 Roadmap, with phase datasets created.
 ---

 # **LUX Bot Project**